 Point-Slope and Standard Form

 You've learned that slope-intercept form (\(y = mx + b\)) is great when you know the slope and \(y\)-intercept.
-But sometimes you're given different information—like a point on the line and the slope, or just two points with neither being on the \(y\)-axis.
-That's where other forms of linear equations become useful.
+But sometimes the information you have is different — a point on the line plus the slope, or two arbitrary points where neither is the \(y\)-intercept.
+That's where the other forms of a linear equation become useful.

 Point-Slope Form